Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 Screw Back Side to the Side Parts
 ---------------------------------

-Next put the back side on the side parts and attach it as precious with nuts and screws.
-After that you have completed the build up of the rack enclosure.
+Next put the back side on the side parts and attach it as previously with nuts and screws.
+After that you have completed the build of the rack enclosure.
 In the next step we attach the Bricks and Bricklets to it.

 TODO Image